missionpinball/mpf-docs/game_design/mode_selection.rst

 * Selection using flipper/action/start buttons after hitting a scoop or on ball start.
   In those cases you have to delay the eject of the ball (see below for an example how to do that).

+Please let us know if you got a snippet which might be useful for other users and is missing here.
+We would be very happy to :doc:`include it </about/help_us_to_write_it>`.

 Common types of selection modes: